Emotional Tug-of-War: Navigating the Pain of Feeling Like an Outsider in Your Own Relationship

 The original poster (OP) explains that the relationship with her boyfriend has only been ongoing for six months but that this is an issue that is cropping up almost every time they go out on a date.

 She says he will speak to anyone, from musicians they have gone to see after their set is finished to couples on other tables at the same restaurant/bar.
 He will even sometimes stay in touch with the people he meets on their dates and go round to their houses for dinner.

-OP concedes that having a sociable boyfriend also have its benefits in other respects.
-She says that it was really easy to introduce him to her friends and family because of how well gets on with people.
-However, on date night she’d rather him just speak to her.
+OP concedes that having a sociable boyfriend also has its benefits in other respects.
+She says that it was really easy to introduce him to her friends and family because of how well gets along with people.
+However, on date night, she’d rather him speak to her.

-One interesting point that she makes is that he only has a couple of close friends that live nearby to him.
-Perhaps her boyfriend is just quite lonely and is looking to make more friends to hang out with?
+One interesting point that she makes is that he only has a couple of close friends living nearby.
+Perhaps her boyfriend is just quite lonely and wants to make more friends to hang out with.

 With that in mind, OP says that she doesn’t want to take this side away from him but doesn’t want to be part of all of the socializing with strangers.
 Her job involves speaking to strangers all day so she feels like doing it after work is almost the same as taking her work home with her.